Looking Back at 2021 and Ahead at 2022

 For those that wanted to continue their pursuit of a remedy, we had to get creative.
 The military council put restrictions on movement and effectively revoked the legal recognition of legal aid service providers.
 Paralegals were no longer able to move freely among their communities or officially accompany people to government offices.

 As a result, we had to put a heavier focus on empowering people to pursue remedies on their own.
 This was not so much a change of strategy as it was a speeding up of our strategy.
 Our aim has always been to equip ordinary citizens to pursue remedies independently, but the approach was gradual: paralegals would walk alongside community members until they had the tools and knowledge to drive the resolution process on their own.
 In this new environment, we no longer have that luxury.
 We adapted by producing guidebooks and other informational material on relevant land laws and administrative processes in local languages, and by organizing small-group legal awareness sessions across four regions.

 The tumultuous political landscape and abrupt changes to laws and systems — along with the far-reaching impacts of the COVID-19 pandemic — presented us with many challenges in 2021.
 In spite of it all, communities supported by paralegals were able to resolve 32 land and environmental issues, such as the fishing village that secured 300 acres of mangroves that they maintain and rely on from the interests of a powerful organization.
-More than 3,000 people directly benefited from these 32 remedies (see graphic below).
+Over 1,700 people directly benefited from these 32 remedies (see graphic below).
 Nearly 2,000 others bolstered their understanding of land and environment laws and processes through paralegal-led education sessions.